Tsapiv/xv6-extra/README.md

 * `usys.S`
 * `date.c`

-Note: each file contains comments of what has been done and why.
+Note: each file contains comments on what has been done and why.

 ## Task 3: